 CISOs are in high demand.
 It depends on what your perspective is as a customer, what your budget is and what the mission is.
 The CISO job can cover a multitude of sins and sometimes it isn’t always necessarily a CISO role.
-So whether it is a Information Security Manager, Head of IT or a genuine out-and-out CISO, people who are able to take cybersecurity to the board-level are in high demand.
+So whether it is an Information Security Manager, Head of IT or a genuine out-and-out CISO, people who are able to take cybersecurity to the board level are in high demand.

 Why Are CISOs in High Demand?